Hope2925/RNAseq-AB/README.md

 # RNAseq-AB
 Platform for performing and comparing differential expression RNA-seq results from EBseq &amp; DEseq analysis with applicable add-ons of GFF3 data.

+All Coding Files can be found in "master."

 Expression files can be analyzed using two different statistical methods, DESeq & EBSeq.
 DESeq is more readily used by the scientific community but EBSeq is better known for experiments with low biological replicates.

 ## Data required before use: